Red TeamingFabian Gold9 min read

 Modules

-So-called modules are used to perform the actual tasks such as scans or exploits.
-There are five main types of Metasploit modules, categorized according to the task:
+Modules are used to perform the actual tasks such as scans or exploits.
+There are five main types of Metasploit modules, categorized by function:

 Payload

-Payloads are shellcodes that perform the attacker's intended actions once an exploit has compromised a target system.
-They can be used to open meterpreter or command line shells.
-Meterpreter shells are sophisticated payloads used during a cyberattack to execute code and perform other exploratory tasks.
+Payloads are shellcodes that carry out the attacker's intended actions once an exploit has compromised a target system.
+They can be used to open Meterpreter or command line shells.
+Meterpreter shells are sophisticated payloads used during a cyberattack to execute code and perform further reconnaissance tasks.

 Exploits

-Execution of command sequences to exploit vulnerabilities in systems or applications and gain access to target systems.
+Exploits execute command sequences that take advantage of vulnerabilities in systems or applications to gain access to target systems.

 Post-Exploitation Modules